Kuni-kyō

-Kuni-kyō (恭仁京), was the capital of Japan between 740 and 744, whose imperial palace (恭仁宮 Kuni-kyū or Kuni no miya) was built what is now the Kamo neighborhood of the city of Kizugawa in Kyoto Prefecture.
+Kuni-kyō (恭仁京) was the capital of Japan between 740 and 744, with its imperial palace (恭仁宮 Kuni-kyū or Kuni no miya) built in what is now the Kamo neighborhood of the city of Kizugawa in Kyoto Prefecture.
 The ruins of the palace overlap with the ruins of Yamashiro Kokubun-ji (山城国分寺), and both were collectively designated as a National Historic Site of Japan in 1957, with the area under protection expanded in 2007.

 History

 After the Fujiwara no Hirotsugu rebellion, the capital was moved from Heijō-kyō by decree of Emperor Shōmu on December 15, 740.
 The new site was located in Soraku County, Yamashiro Province; nevertheless, its official name was "Yamato no Kuni no Omiya."
-The reason for choosing this location may have been because was that it was the stronghold of the Udaijin Tachibana no Moroe, who had de facto power over the "dajō-kan" or "Great Council".
+The reason for choosing this location may have been because it was the stronghold of the Udaijin Tachibana no Moroe, who had de facto power over the "dajō-kan" or "Great Council".

 In September 741, the layout of the new capital was decided, and in November the official name "Daiyotoku Kuninomiya" was decided upon.
 The Daigokuden was dismantled and relocated from Heijō-kyō, the Ōmiya fence was constructed, and the palace was built.
 The grid-like land was laid out, and a large bridge was built over the Kizu River.
-The area of palace is estimated to have been 560 meters wide east-to-west and 750 meters long, north-to-south.
+The area of the palace is estimated to have been 560 meters wide east-to-west and 750 meters long north-to-south.
 The narrow valley to the west and the floodplain of the Kizu River to the east geographically restricted the size of Kuni-kyō to an area smaller than Heijō-kyō.

 For reasons which remain unclear, Kuni-kyō was not completed.
-Emperor Shōmu to the present-day city of Kōka, Shiga Prefecture, more specifically the Shigaraki Palace (紫香楽宮) in 744, only four years later.
+Emperor Shōmu moved the capital to the present-day city of Kōka, Shiga Prefecture, more specifically the Shigaraki Palace (紫香楽宮) in 744, only four years later.
 Emperor Shōmu moved the capital yet again to Naniwa-kyō (Osaka), and before the year was out, reverted the capital back to Heijō-kyō in Nara.
 The preference of Shigaraki as the capital over Kuni-kyō possibly points to the rival Fujiwara clan mounting a comeback, since their influence extended around the Shigaraki area in Ōmi Province.
 The subsequent move to Naniwa may have been a compromise.

-In 748, after the capital was moved, Daigokuden of Kuni-kyō was donated to the Yamashiro Kokubun-ji.
+In 748, after the capital was moved, the Daigokuden of Kuni-kyō was donated to the Yamashiro Kokubun-ji.